 - Periphery Demographic: Not just older, but a surprising amount of the older fandom is female as well.

-- Portmanteau Couple Name: Used for the heterosexual couples.
+- Portmanteau Couple Name: Frequently used for the heterosexual couples.
 Jay and Nya is called Jaya, Cole and Nya is called Nycole or Colenya, Zane and Pixal is called Pixane, and Kai and Skylor is called Kailor.

-- Rescued from the Scrappy Heap: Lloyd wasn't very well-liked in the first half of season one, being an annoying idiotic brat as a villain and The Load as a hero.
+- Rescued from the Scrappy Heap: Lloyd wasn't very well-liked in the first half of season one, being an annoying brat as a villain and The Load as a hero.
 Having Took a Level in Badass and generally becoming a more responsible character in later episodes may have changed that.

 - Seasonal Rot: Seasons 1-3 are generally considered to be the best among fans, especially those who have grown disenchanted with the show.
 The later seasons, while still enjoyable, tend to have more plot holes, and characterisation is noticeably less in-depth and consistent.